vlad-a-barbu/mapreduce/README.md

-Calculates the mean number of filtered strings from a given input stream.
+Calculates the mean number of filtered strings from a given input stream using the MapReduce technique (https://en.wikipedia.org/wiki/MapReduce).

 Write your own filter.
 Pass it to the MapReduce func. 💲💲💲.